 How Much Is a Herpes Test?

-Although some insurance plans cover STD testing, many prefer to pay for testing out of pocket.
-The price will depend on the clinic and whether you are doing the test in conjunction with other tests, but expect to pay a minimum of $50 for just a herpes test.
+Although some insurance plans cover STD testing, many people prefer to pay for testing out of pocket.
+The price will depend on the clinic and whether you are doing multiple tests at once.
+It is not uncommon to pay a minimum of $50 for just a herpes test.